 - Gonk: Many of the sinister characters have slanted eyes and buck teeth.

 - Hopeless War: Based on both Truth in Television and the comments by Gen's father during the bamboo-spear drill, Japan would lose the war against the United States due to the latter's chance of winning the war through their vast industries and military resources at the price of both massive military and civilian casualties for Japan.
-By the time of the manga, Japan was trying to scrape through the barrel to continue their increasingly-losing fight at the price of food shortages and burden due to resources being diverted to war effort.
+By the time of the manga, Japan was trying to scrape through the barrel to continue their increasingly-losing fight at the price of food shortages and burden due to resources being diverted to the war effort.
 That was before an atomic bomb hit Hiroshima and later Nagasaki.